Counselors at Bullis

 - Learn strategies for problem solving and decision making.

 - Cope with crisis situations.

 - Improve interpersonal relationships and build social skills.

 The Middle and Upper School counseling staff provides short-term counseling, mental health assessments, referrals to community mental health resources and consultation to faculty and staff.
 Counselors are available to families for consultation and referral services.
 Based on the social and emotional needs of the community, the Counseling Department also develops, organizes and facilitates educational programs for students, parents and faculty.

-In the Lower School, a part-time counselor works with our students on Fridays.
-During the year she works with each homeroom on topics relating to the social curriculum (e.g., friendships, decision making, conflict resolution, etc.), thereby supporting the work of the classroom teacher.
-The Lower School Counselor is available to families for consultation and referral services.
+In the Lower School, the counselor works with each homeroom on topics relating to the social curriculum (e.g., friendships, decision making, conflict resolution, etc.), thereby supporting the work of the classroom teacher.
+The Lower School counselor is available to families for consultation and referral services.